 Our favorite critters are scorpions!
 However, our interest also transcends to pseudoscorpions, camel spiders, and schizomids.

 Genomics, venomics and bioinformatics

-I study venom composition and evolution in scorpions and pseudoscorpions using high-throughput sequencing and molecular analysis.
-My goal is to test if venom composition and evolution is associated with differences in the micro-habitats arachnids live.
+We study venom composition and evolution in scorpions and pseudoscorpions using high-throughput sequencing and molecular analysis.
+Our goal is to test if venom composition and evolution is associated with differences in the micro-habitats arachnids live.

-I am collaborating with other researchers worldwide in projects including the phylogeography of solifugids, spiders and scorpions (using RADseq; my current postdoctoral project), niche modeling in scorpions to predict climate change impact in conservation areas, and solifugid, and schizomid systematics using UCEs, nuclear and mitochondrial markers
+We are part of an international network collaborating in multiple projects such as those studying the phylogeography of solifugids, spiders and scorpions (using RADseq), niche modeling in scorpions to predict climate change impact in conservation areas, solifugid, and schizomid systematics using UCEs, nuclear and mitochondrial markers, and arachnid genome annotations.

 Biodiversity discovery, systematics, and phylogenetics

-I describe new species of scorpions (mostly in the family Diplocentridae) and their natural history.
-In addition, I use phylogenetic frameworks to explore questions about morphological evolution
+We are documenting the biodiversity of scorpions (mostly in the family Diplocentridae) and their natural history.
+Similarly, we use phylogenetic frameworks to explore questions about morphological evolution.